 Although the reception is open for a lot of the time, it is well worth phoning before hand to make sure that someone will be available to help you.

 No, you will be shown our caravans by the Park Manager or one of the Park Wardens.
-We are only there to advise you on the Parks facilities and the various models of caravan available.
+We are only there to advise you on the Parks facilities and the various models of caravans available.
 We strongly believe that the final decision should be yours to make without any pressure and in your own time.
 Some of our customers make several visits to the park before deciding on the right pitch and the right caravan, this is absolutely fine with us.

-We do accommodate campers and tourers but the holiday home part of the park is completely separate in a very peaceful area with lovely Lakeland views.
+We do accommodate campers and tourers but the holiday home part of the park is completely separate.
+This is a very peaceful area with lovely Lakeland views.
 In addition to the 46 holiday caravans we have on the park there are 9 holiday lodges, 5 of which are in another separate area “Ghyll Brow”, with the remaining 4 spaciously situated around the perimeter of the park.

 Main season 1 March – mid November.
-These facilities are open during weekends, Easter, Spring Bank week until mid September and October half term week.
+These facilities are open during weekends, Easter, Spring Bank Holiday week until mid September and October half term week.
 Camping pods remain open until mid December with just the bar open Friday and Saturday evenings 7pm-10pm from mid November.
-Please contact Reception for confirmation of dates.
+Please contact us for confirmation of exact dates.

-We welcome well trained dogs that must be kept on a lead when on the park, but we reserve the right to refuse certain breeds and although we don’t allow dogs in the bar/restaurant area, we do have a lovely outdoor terrace area where your canine friends are more than welcome.
+We welcome well trained dogs that must be kept on a lead when on the park, but we reserve the right to refuse certain breeds.
+Although we don’t allow dogs in the bar/restaurant area, we do have a lovely outdoor terrace area where your canine friends are more than welcome.

-If you were seriously thinking of owning a caravan or lodge for just one year, we would advise you not to go ahead as caravans & lodges are just like cars – they do depreciate and the first year is the worst.
+If you were seriously thinking of owning a caravan or lodge for just one year, we would advise you not to go ahead as caravans and lodges are similar to cars in that they do depreciate and the first year is the worst.
 After that, it really depends on how well you look after it and the state of the economy.

 Unfortunately we are currently unable to offer finance.